 One night (in October 2019) we were at Spencer’s TV and Appliance looking and finalizing some of our choices, we had been there for a while.
 I saw this couple shopping that just seemed so sure of what they wanted.
 Truth be told… This is not me.
 I research and mull over every decision I make.
 So, I asked them… how in the world did you pick out a washer and dryer so quickly?
 You came in the store after us.
 Its a small store.
 I mean, I really wanted to know.
 It was impressive.
 As the conversation went on, we shared details of our kitchen plans with them and where we were at with everything.

-By the end of the conversation they had recommended a gentlemen named, Tino.
+By the end of the conversation they had recommended a gentlemen who builds custom cabinets.
 They really did praise him and his work.
 They had hired him for not one but two kitchens and couldn’t say enough good things about his custom wood cabinetry.
-His shop was not that far from us in New River, AZ.
+His shop was not that far from us in Phoenix, AZ.
 It was worth exploring.
 I remember sitting in the van afterwards thinking maybe this is finally the guy for our job.
-Now, looking back I realize that it should have been a bit of a RED FLAG that I couldn’t find much in a Google search on European / Euro Custom Cabinets (now there should be at least one result) and an unclaimed business on Yelp.
+Now, looking back I realize that it should have been a bit of a RED FLAG that I couldn’t find much in a Google search for his company (now there should be at least one result) and an unclaimed business on Yelp.
 The name is certainly common throughout the internet.

-I called Tino within a few days and honestly had such a great conversation with him.
+I called the custom cabinet maker within a few days and honestly had such a great conversation with him.

 I still remember our conversation, I asked a lot of questions.
 He was upfront about the fact that he didn’t actually make the cabinet doors and drawers. (something other companies were not so honest about) At first I wasn’t really sure because I really did want our cabinetry to be custom real wood all around but I was willing to see his work and get a quote.
 Another important thing to mention is that we had full to scale, CAD drawings of our kitchen-laundry-mudroom.
 We’d spent months nailing down the measurements/details of everything and quite honestly making it easy for anyone to follow.